vladbatushkov/gateway/workspace/readme.md

 > Note: Content of the folder `workspace` is excluded from git repository.
 Whatever you will create inside this folder will stay on your local machine only.

-Follow guidelines one by one:
+Follow tutorials one by one:

-1. Create WebAPI service using MongoDB using `/rest-service` guidelines
+1. Create WebAPI service using MongoDB using `/rest-service` tutorial
-2. Create GraphQL API service using Neo4j using `/gql-service` guidelines
+2. Create GraphQL API service using Neo4j using `/gql-service` tutorial
-3. Create GraphQL Gateway API using Hot Chocolate server using `/gateway-service` gudelines
+3. Create GraphQL Gateway API using Hot Chocolate server using `/gw-service` tutorial
 4. Frontend project is ready to use from `/web-client` folder

 Good luck with creation!